-New social mission won’t save post office and could create additional problems
+An ill-considered social mission won’t save post office

 The U.S. Postal Service has lost money every year since 2007, and its financial finances aren’t likely to improve any time soon.
 Thanks to declining mail volume due to greater reliance on email and steep labor costs, the postal service loses billions per year despite a range of benefits that include taxpayer subsidies, a government-enforced monopoly on certain types of mail, and exemptions from state and local taxes.